Brooklyn High School of the Arts

 Goal Two: To establish a musical theater class that informs recruitment for the BHSA student population, produces a yearly spring musical theater performance and allows for collaborations between BHSA teachers.

-Goal One: Heightening the professionalism of performance and rehearsal spaces has involved using most of the material purchase allowance of $7500 per year to upgrade the performance and rehearsal spaces- like purchasing sound and lighting equipment for the auditorium, building out the dressing rooms and a black box theater and acquiring new rehearsal resources for all performing arts departments.
+Goal One: Heightening the professionalism of performance and rehearsal spaces at BHSA involves using most of the material purchase allowance of $7500 per year to upgrade the performance and rehearsal spaces- like purchasing sound and lighting equipment for the auditorium, building out the dressing rooms and a black box theater and acquiring new rehearsal resources for all performing arts departments.

-Goal Two: In order to build out the musical theater class, the school built its internal capacity to produce the musical through professional development sessions in various aspects of musical theater productions as well as student workshops that also served as professional development for the theatre teachers.
-The effort incorporated staff across multiple performing arts disciplines (as well as some academic teachers with artistic talent) to make the musical the primary production for the school year.
-Additional staff received professional development and per session for extra time spent collaborating with the theatre department during production time.
-ETA support was also used for planning and curriculum mapping workshops for the theatre teacher.
+Goal Two: In order to build out the musical theater class, the school builds its internal capacity to produce the musical through professional development sessions in various aspects of musical theater productions as well as student workshops that also serve as professional development for the theatre teachers.
+The effort incorporates staff across multiple performing arts disciplines (as well as some academic teachers with artistic talent) to make the musical the primary production for the school year.
+Additional staff receives professional development and per session for extra time spent collaborating with the theatre department during production time.
+ETA support is also used for planning and curriculum mapping workshops for the theatre teacher.

-Goal Two: Eric Mark Olsen from Arts Connection worked closely with BHSA theatre teacher, Jill Coon on several aspects of the production of each musical including professional development sessions and student workshops.
+Goal Two: Eric Mark Olsen from Arts Connection works closely with BHSA theatre teacher, Jill Coon on several aspects of the production of each musical including professional development sessions and student workshops.

 Goal One: BHSA performance productions will be able to better meet professional standards as a result of a new fully functioning dance studio, improved sound, lighting and projection capabilities in the auditorium and a new black box theater classroom set up for more effective rehearsals and instruction when the auditorium is unavailable.

 Goal Two: The BHSA theatre department will have an established musical theatre class in which students and teachers successfully mount a full-scale musical production each year.